fboglind/lis070-su-admin-project/README.md

 ## Data

-- The full dataset consists of course descriptions from Stockholm University's Ladok system with UO classification labels and percentage distributions.
+The full dataset consists of course descriptions from Stockholm University's Ladok system with UO classification labels and percentage distributions.
 A 50-line sample is included in this repository.
-- Data will be made available on Zenodo (Status: Awating approval 2026-01-14)
+- Data is available on Zenodo: https://zenodo.org/records/18256018

 ## Key dependencies: